zhenyufu/learnhuge/README.md

 ## Basics
 * Uses html5 canvas
-* Works on desktop broswers and ios Safari, unpredictable on android
+* Works on Desktop broswers, ios Safari and Android Chrome
+* Unpredictable on other android browsers

-## Details at my blog
+## Details
 http://www.csmojo.com/2015/09/learn-huge-whiteboard.html

 ## To Do
-* make it work on android
+*